To earn an Online Master’s in Supply Chain Management Management, you must successfully complete 33 credits total, including the following:

 - Elective courses (9 credits total):

 - Electives can be chosen from additional courses that align with the areas of emphasis outlined above, or a more general list of electives.
-For a current list of electives, visit the Course Details page.
+For a current list of electives, visit the Course Schedule page.

 Areas of Emphasis